The Ho Chi Minh Trail: Then and Now (Part 1)

 The OV-1 Mohawk, whose star on the fuselage is very similar in size to the panel used as a window in the photo to the right.

-part of an American aircraft fuselage being used to cover a window
+part of an American aircraft fuselage being used to cover a window on the Ho Chi Minh Trail in Laos

 I came across this aircraft part in a village west of Attepeu.
 Perhaps it came from a documented OV-1 Mowhawk that was shot down in that area.

-A similar tank that was used to overrun the Lang Vey Special Forces Base, just to the west of Khe Sanh, in 1968.
+A similar tank was used to overrun the Lang Vey Special Forces Base, just to the west of Khe Sanh, in 1968.

-A wing tip from a downed Phantom F4 jet in the Mu Gia pass area, one of the 40-odd planes shot down in this area.
+A wing tip from a downed Phantom F-4 jet in the Mu Gia pass area, one of the 40-odd planes shot down in this area.

 Trucks were heavily camouflaged, and typically traveled only at night, back and forth between supply way stations.

-Explore Indochina tour members in a destroyed truck
+Explore Indochina tour members in a destroyed truck on the Ho Chi Minh Trail in Laos

 Notice the bullet holes in the roof.

-a destroyed truck near Kaelum
+a destroyed truck near Kaelum on the Ho Chi Minh Trail in Laos

 Truck wreckage found in the jungle north of Kaelum.